shiv669/code-review-system/DESIGN.md

 # Design Notes and Learnings

 This document captures the real design journey of the project.
-It intentionally documents incorrect assumptions, flawed reasoning, syntax mistakes, and how each of them was corrected.
-The purpose of this project was not to build a large system quickly, but to understand how a real code review workflow should be modeled, implemented, and enforced in a backend system.
+It intentionally documents incorrect assumptions, flawed reasoning, syntax mistakes, integration errors, and how each of them was corrected.

+The purpose of this project was not to build a large system quickly, but to understand how a real code review workflow should be modeled, implemented, enforced, and exercised end to end.

 The final design is the result of multiple iterations, failures, and corrections.